-The Trust was established on 1 May 2014 as a vehicle to implement the new share scheme and to facilitate the vesting of the shares.
-Refer to note 3.3.4 for further information.
+The Trust was established on 1 May 2014 as a vehicle to implement the new share scheme and facilitate the vesting of the shares.
+Refer to note 3.3.4 for futher information.

-Hinterland SA (Pty) Ltd
+HINTERLAND SA (PTY) LTD

 On 1 June 2013, the retail businesses of Senwes Ltd and AFGRI Operations Ltd were merged into a new joint venture, Hinterland SA (Pty) Ltd. Senwes Ltd and AFGRI Operations Ltd are equal shareholders in the joint venture.
 Refer to note 5.2.6 and note 10 for detailed information.